Museo Ettore Guatelli – Collecchio, Parma

 For people believing that a museum’s mission is something different from the simple act of preserving and storing findings and that a museum should be able to involve its visitors in a unique and fascinating experience, such kind of magic can be found in the Guatelli Museum of Ozzano Taro, a rural village close to the northern Italian city of Parma.

 The overall effect is that of a “cathedral for objects” made of humble things.
-Working tools like nails, hoes, pincers, hammers, shoe forms, wheels, and shovels or household goods such as mugs, clocks, glass vases, typewriters or tin cans; they are all displayed in dozens.
+Working tools like nails, hoes, pincers, hammers, shoe forms, wheels, and shovels or household goods such as mugs, clocks, glass vases, typewriters, or tin cans, are all displayed in dozens.

 Ettore Guatelli was born in 1921 to a peasant family in Ozzano Taro, a small village near Parma.

-“Thank God, a man collected the rural culture objects and created the largest, the most important, the most interesting and, in my opinion, the most touching of all collections.
-This man was Ettore Guatelli that, throughout his entire life, has gathered pieces related to agricultural society as well as to peasants’ everyday life and collected them with an EXCEPTIONAL open-mindedness without preferring one object to another, and established a museum near Collecchio, in Ozzano Taro.”
+“Thank God, a man collected the rural cultural objects and created the largest, the most important, the most interesting, and, in my opinion, the most touching of all collections.
+This man was Ettore Guatelli that, throughout his entire life, gathered pieces related to agricultural society as well as to peasants’ everyday life and collected them with an EXCEPTIONAL open-mindedness without preferring one object to another, and established a museum near Collecchio, in Ozzano Taro.”
 (Federico Zeri, art critic)